Updated January 2, 2019: Added Blu-Ray sales numbers.

 The Zombieland Saga anime (or Zombie Land Saga) is a collaboration project that was shrouded in secrecy before it shambled into the light during the fall 2018 anime season.
-The real question is whether the premise of the original story can be stretched into a Zombieland Saga Season 2.
+But it seems like this zombie uprising is not quite done!
+Already, the creators are teasing that the premise of the original story can be stretched into a Zombieland Saga Season 2.

 This article provides everything that is known about Zombieland Saga Season 2 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

 Cygames anime producer Nobuhiro Takenaka has previously worked on popular series such as Yuri On Ice and the Made In Abyss anime (see our article on Made In Abyss Season 2).
 The Zombieland Saga project started when the producers pitched the concept internally but no one knew how they could translate the idea into an actual game.
 But they did know that MAPPA, Cygames, and Avex wanted to collaborate on an original anime story.

 From the outset, the underlying theme was intended to be about humans living life fully rather than another zombie apocalypse story.

 “We had a really firm kind of idea from the outset about the kind of anime we wanted to make,” Takenaka said in an interview.
 “So it was a clean cut process, we didn’t have any kind of big stumbling blocks or kind of creative blocks.”

 The concept took four years to develop and bring to TV screens.
 The hardest part was finding a “team that understood our vision.”
 Cygames eventually partnered with anime studio MAPPA to bring the zombie idol girls to life.
 As for the future of the collaboration, the producer would only say that “Cygames and MAPPA are very close” and that they “want to grow together.”